tomwpublic/hubitat_juiceBox/README.md

 # Disclaimer

 I have no affiliation with any of the companies mentioned in this readme or in the code.
-I also don't have a JuiceBox charger, so my ability to troubleshoot will be limited.
+I also don't have a JuiceBox, so my ability to troubleshoot will be limited.